 Four fabric families, each selected to work across the full shell range.
 Pick the tone that fits the brief, or follow our curated pairings.

-Kami is made from post-consumer PP and PA, materials that have already lived a life.
+Kami is made from post-consumer plastic, materials that have already lived a life.
 Through injection moulding, the reclaimed plastic becomes each part of the chair: shell, seat plate, upholstery ring, base, and gas spring cover.

 Assembled without glue, every connection mechanical, every component separable.
-Fully refurbishable, fully recyclable.
-Each part can be repaired, replaced, or given a next life individually.
-With the replaceable upholstery Kami stays relevant long after its first project ends.
+Each part designed to be repaired, replaced, or given a next life.
+With replaceable upholstery, Kami stays relevant long after its first project ends.

 Florian Kallus and Sebastian Schneider form KASCHKASCH, a Cologne-based design studio founded in 2011.
 Their work balances function with a restrained visual language, stripping products back to their essential elements.
 For De Vorm, they translated the precision of paper folding into a chair that moves with people and lasts beyond trends.
 The result is Kami Chair: minimal in form, maximal in use.